Kinetic energy

 Law of refraction

-The law of refraction is a basic law of optics that governs the behaviour of light as it passes through a boundary between two different media, such as air and water.
+The law of refraction, also known as Snell’s law, is a fundamental principle in optics that describes how light bends as it travels between two different materials, such as air and water.

-The law of refraction states that the ratio of the sines of the angles of incidence and refraction of a light ray passing through the boundary of two media is constant, where the ratio is equal to the ratio of the refractive indices of the two media.
+The law states that when light crosses the boundary between two transparent materials, the ratio of the sines of the angles of incidence and refraction is a constant.
+This constant value is equal to the ratio of the refractive indices of the two materials.
+The refractive index of a material tells us how much light bends as it passes through that material.

 • Transparent media all have different refractive indices (index of refraction) that measure how much the speed and direction of light changes as it passes out of one and into another.